seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-             "An inherent identification of the asymmetric key and the primary index to the cAsymKeyTable."
+             "An inherent identification of the asymmetric key."
         ::= { cAsymKeyEntry 1 }

     cAsymKeyFriendlyName  OBJECT-TYPE